-The section of Museum of Tropical Medicine mainly performs the following 3 functions.

-1.Function as a museum and resource center on

-Tropical Medicine: There are sections providing information on tropical diseases, parasites, bacteria, virus, insects (vectors), specimen of dangerous animals, audio-visual materials and documents.
-The audio-visual corner demonstrates interesting scientific movies with 80-inch screen.
-There are more than thousands of data/resource collections.
+The Museum of Tropical Medicine has functions as a resource center on Tropical Medicine.
+There are sections providing information on tropical diseases, parasites, bacteria, virus, insects (vectors), specimen of dangerous animals, audio-visual materials and historically valuable documents on tropical medicine.
+The audio-visual section demonstrates interesting scientific movies with 80-inch screen.
+We have newly established a booth to identify mosquitoes by observation to arouse interest and understanding on tropical infectious diseases for wider age group.